Business and Finance

 Effort Certification and Certify Effort

-Verification by the individual completing the Personnel Activity Report (PAR) form that the distribution of charges reflects a reasonable estimate of the work performed during the given Effort Reporting Period and that the percentage of Total University Effort expended on each Sponsored Project during the reporting period meets or exceeds the percentage of salary allocated to the project.
+Verification by the individual completing the PAR form that the distribution of charges reflects a reasonable estimate of the work performed during the given Effort Reporting Period and that the percentage of Total University Effort expended on each Sponsored Project during the reporting period meets or exceeds the percentage of salary allocated to the project.

 The process by which Purdue University documents the compensated Effort expended on Sponsored Projects during each Effort Reporting Period.
-In accordance with OMB Circular A-21, the University utilizes the after-the-fact activity records method.
-The Personnel Activity Report (PAR) form documents the Effort devoted to Sponsored Projects expressed as a percentage of Total University Effort regardless of the total number of hours worked during the Effort Reporting Period.
+In accordance with the Uniform Guidance, the University utilizes the after-the-fact activity records method.
+The PAR form documents the Effort devoted to Sponsored Projects expressed as a percentage of Total University Effort regardless of the total number of hours worked during the Effort Reporting Period.
 Residual non-sponsored activities may be grouped within accounts reflective of those activities.
-For nonexempt staff, a timecard is used for documentation instead of the PAR form.
+For nonexempt staff, a timecard or other certifying documentation is used instead of the PAR form.

 Effort Reporting Period